DavidLemayian/docs.globaleaks.org/TechnicalRequirements.rst

 **Operating System**
 --------------------
 GlobaLeaks is designed to run on GNU/Linux.
-Ubuntu Xenial 16.04 LTS is the officially supported platform.
+The software is actively developed and tested specifically for Ubuntu Bionic 18.04 The software lifecycle of the platform includes full support for all Ubuntu LTS versions starting from Ubuntu Xenial 16.04.
-On this platform the support is guaranteed following the `Release End of Life <https://www.ubuntu.com/info/release-end-of-life>_` defined by Ubuntu.
+On these platforms the support is guaranteed following the `Release End of Life <https://www.ubuntu.com/info/release-end-of-life>_` defined by Ubuntu.
 Support for more distributions is planned.

 **Server sizing**